CryptoAdvised/CleanFill/README.md

 It's a simple data transformation tool.

 # How it works
 ClearFill take in a numpy array matrix containing NaN and fill them with estimated value.
-For a demonstration simply look at test.py
+For a demonstration simply look at exemples down below.

 # Available prediction methode
 - Linear regression